cryptokylin/eos-opensource-platform/README.md

 # eos-opensource-platform
-validate source code and onchain code
+- validate source code and onchain code
+- help opensource dapp to delopy
+- more...